To nap, or not to nap? That is the question.

 If your child is ready to stop napping but you're not ready to give up some mid-day quiet time, check out these engaging toys to keep them calm and busy.

 Equally fun solo or with a pal, this game is great for building concentration and determination.
-The fish and fishing poles are equipped with built-in magnets that are easily attracted to one another making victory sweet (but not too frustrating.)
+The fish and fishing poles are equipped with hooks and holes that easily latch for a sweet victory (without the frustration).

 We independently select and share the products we love—and may receive a commission if you choose to buy.
 You've got this.